Cosmogramma: Recording and production

 Thundercat, who played bass for various tracks and contributed with vocals (pictured in 2015).

 The recording sessions began in October 2008, immediately following his sophomore album Los Angeles, and while grieving his mother's death.
 Following a session for the track "Computer Face", he had found the energy and theme for Cosmogramma.
 The album was fully recorded in Ellison's apartment in Los Angeles, California.
 During the album's recording, Ellison developed a creative relationship with Thundercat, a member of his Brainfeeder record label.
+The artwork is an excerpt of Codex Tor, a series of books of compiled illustrations by Leigh McCloskey, Ellison's art mentor.
+It features "lots of circles and intricate lines, matching Flying Lotus' throbbing, more-is-more music".
+Warp also released other versions of the cover art.

+The album features Ravi Coltrane, Miguel Atwood-Ferguson, Thundercat and Rebekah Raff, who later formed the live band Infinity.
+It also features guest vocals by Laura Darlington, Niki Randa and Thom Yorke of Radiohead.
+For the track "...And the World Laughs with You", Ellison was put in contact with Yorke by Mary Anne Hobbs, and they started conversing the same day.
+After trading a series of emails, he received Yorke's vocals by email.
+The track was titled before Yorke had written lyrics.
+Yorke kept the original title, which Ellison appreciated, saying: "He also kept the same name I had for it, which really meant a lot to me.
+All of the song titles mean something, and that one does for sure."

 While his mother was in the hospital, Ellison brought in a mobile recording rig and set microphones around her room to gather audio samples, such as a respirator and vital-sign monitors.
 The samples were also used in the closing track "Galaxy in Janaki", a tribute to his mother.
 On the process of recording his mother's respirator, Ellison said: "I know it was a weird thing to do.
 I'm not the type to go out recording things like that.
 But I didn't want to forget that space."
 When asked where the title came from, he said: "that's the term my aunt gave my mother.
 It means mother as well."
 (The 1972 Alice Coltrane album World Galaxy features tracks titled "Galaxy in Turiya" (referring to Coltrane's adopted Sanskrit name, Turiyasangitananda or Turiya) and "Galaxy in Satchidananda" (referring to the guru Satchidananda Saraswati, from whom Coltrane sought spiritual guidance).)
 He also used other samples, such as video game sounds.

 Ellison said the process of recording was "quite DIY".
 He also said the mixing was "the hard part", but a "cathartic" and "fun" process.
 Daddy Kev, of Low End Theory and Alpha Pup Records, handled mastering, which was overseen by Ellison.
 Daddy Kev said that it lasted four months, when it usually takes a few days.

-Collaborations

-The album features Ravi Coltrane, Miguel Atwood-Ferguson, Thundercat and Rebekah Raff, who later formed the live band Infinity.
-It also features guest vocals by Laura Darlington, Niki Randa and Thom Yorke of Radiohead.

-For the track "...And the World Laughs with You", Ellison was put in contact with Yorke by Mary Anne Hobbs, and they started conversing the same day.
-After trading a series of emails, he received Yorke's vocals by email.
-The track was titled before Yorke had written lyrics.
-Yorke kept the original title, which Ellison appreciated, saying: "He also kept the same name I had for it, which really meant a lot to me.
-All of the song titles mean something, and that one does for sure."